 By the end of the 18th century, Taganrog lost its importance as a military base with Crimea and Azov Sea being under command of the Imperial Russia.
 The cities on Black Sea and Azov Sea transformed into important trade centers.
 The trade development demanded new measures and Alexander I introduced the office of governors who were in direct contact with H.I.M.
 The governorships (in different periods of time) were introduced in four Russian cities: Odessa, Taganrog, Feodosiya and Kerch.
-The post co-existed with the Head of the City or mayor and helped to develop trade and raise well-being of its citizens.
+The post co-existed with the City Executive or mayor and helped to develop trade and raise well-being of its citizens.

 October 8, 1802 H.I.M.
 Alexandre I signed a decree establishing the city of Taganrog as a governate or borough (incorporated municipality with privileges given by royal charter).
 Taganrog was also the center of uezd (including the cities of Rostov on Don, Nakhichevan and Mariupol) from 1816 to 1834.
 Rostov was subordinated to Yekaterinoslav Governorate in 1834, while Nakhichevan and Mariupol remained within Taganrog's governorate until 1859.